capef0nt/products_tracker/README.md

-# 🛒 CourtOrder Scraper
+# 🛒 Product Inventory Scraper

-This is a Python-based project for scraping and tracking competitor product data from [courtorder.co.za](https://courtorder.co.za).
+This is a Python-based project for scraping and tracking competitor product data for shopify stores .
 It extracts product listings, transforms them into a structured format, and stores them in MongoDB for monitoring stock, pricing, and metadata over time.

 ---